Cennino Cennini

-Cennini was born in Colle di Val d'Elsa, Tuscany.
+Cennini was born in Colle di Val d'Elsa, present-day Tuscany.
 After training as an artist with Agnolo Gaddi in Florence he worked at the court of Francesco Novello da Carrara in Padua for some years before apparently returning to Colle di Val d'Elsa.

-He is remembered mainly for having authored Il libro dell'arte.
-Thought to have been written around the turn of the 15th century, the book is a "how to" on late Medieval and early Renaissance painting.
+His book Il libro dell'arte is a "how to" on late Medieval and early Renaissance painting, and it was erroneously claimed to have been written in 1437, although it is much older than that.
 It contains information on pigments, brushes, drawing, panel painting, the art of fresco, painting on fabrics and casting, amongst other techniques and tricks.
-Cennini also mentions oil painting in passing, which was important for dispelling the myth, propagated by Giorgio Vasari and Karel Van Mander, that oil painting was invented by Jan van Eyck (although Theophilus (Roger of Helmerhausen) clearly gives instructions for oil-based painting in his treatise, On Divers Arts, written in 1125).
+Theophilus (Roger of Helmerhausen), in his treatise On Divers Arts (1125), mentions oil painting, and so does Cennini, in passing.
+These mentions were important for dispelling a myth, propagated by Giorgio Vasari and Karel Van Mander, that oil painting was invented by Jan van Eyck.
+Il libro dell'arte was finally published in Rome several centuries after being wrtten, in 1821 by Giuseppe Tambroni.

 The dates of Cennini's life are highly speculative.
 It is often falsely assumed that he was alive in 1437 because that date appears on the earliest of the four extant copies of his manuscript.
 However, an administrative document from Colle di Val d'Elsa dated 1427 probably refers to his son; if this is the case then the document makes it clear that Cennini was dead by this time.
+The book was probably written in the 1390s.
 The techniques Cennini describes range from ones which were already in use in the 13th century to ones which were innovative in the late fourteenth century.
 However, there is no evidence in his writing of the exciting developments in oil painting taking place in the early 15th century, suggesting that his book was written not long after the turn of the century.